raystanza/raystanza.github.io/all_collections/_projects/2025-10-18-oxideminer.md

 - Mine only on systems you own or administer with explicit consent.
 - RandomX will run CPUs hot.
 Watch thermals and power, and validate stability before long runs.
-- Keep wallet addresses and pool credentials private.
+- Keep wallet addresses and pool/node credentials private.
 - On shared machines, leave yields enabled and size `--threads` so you do not starve other workloads.

 ---